hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

   - best
   - watches
 ---
 Today I would like to present you the best outdoor GPS watches which feature a color display.
 They can be used for hiking, backpacking, running or any other outdoor activity.
 At the moment I am wearing a [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) which has a monochrome display.
 I am quite satisfied with my [Suunto Traverse](http://www.backcountry.com/suunto-traverse-gps-watch) so far but I would be interested to get an outdoor watch which features a color display.
+Check the weight of the GPS watches on our <a href="#list">comparison table</a> or watch one of our <a href="#video">packrafting videos</a> where we were wearing a GPS watch to track our route.

 ---